MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 ## Layout

-You don't have to delete all non-web-related experience from your LinkedIn.
+Contrary to your résumé, no need to delete all non-web-related experience from your LinkedIn.

-If you're going to keep it, put it at the bottom of your page.
+If you're going to keep something non-web-related though, put it at the bottom of your page.

 Your layout might look like this:
-    1 Background
+1. Summary
-    2 Skills & Expertise
+2. Skills & Expertise
-    3 Projects
+3. Projects
-    4 Education / Experience (whichever is most impressive)
+4. Education / Experience (whichever is most impressive)

 ## Content